tomncooper/tomncooper.github.io/content/posts/2020-04-11-simple-text-diary.md

 +++
-title = "Simple text diary with Git, Markdown and Bash" date = "2020-04-11"
+title = "Simple text diary with Git, Markdown and Bash" date = "2020-04-11" description = "As part of trying to be more productive whilst working from home I have been writing a daily work journal.
+This is to help with tracking what I have actually been doing with my time, as well as record all those times I go 'I really should learn not to do this again'"
 +++

 As part of trying to be more productive whilst working from home I have been writing a daily work journal.
 This is to help with tracking what I have actually been doing with my time, as well as record all those times I go "I really should learn not to do this again".